 Ever found yourself stuck in a seemingly endless phone tree, pressing buttons and waiting on hold just to book a doctor’s appointment?
 You’re not alone.
 An overwhelming 96% of patient complaints in healthcare are about customer service and communication issues.
 Traditional healthcare call centers are often overwhelmed, leading to long wait times, frustrated patients, and burned out staff.
-This is where a leading voice ai for healthcare call centers, such as the platform from Prosper AI, steps in, transforming the patient experience from a point of friction into a seamless, efficient interaction.
+This is where a leading voice AI for healthcare call centers, such as the platform from Prosper AI, steps in, transforming the patient experience from a point of friction into a seamless, efficient interaction.

 This guide breaks down everything you need to know about how this technology is modernizing one of the most critical touchpoints in the patient journey.